 Adjusting Rent between Regular Reexaminations

-Residents are required to report all changes in family composition or status to the CCHA within 10 calendar days of the occurrence.
+Residents are required to report all changes in family composition or status to the HACC within 10 calendar days of the occurrence.
 Failure to report within the 10 calendar days may result in a retroactive rent increase, but not a retroactive credit or rent reduction.
 In order to qualify for rent reductions, residents must report income decreases promptly.
 Residents are also required to report interim increases in income if they have been granted interim rent reductions or have previously reported zero income.

-Under the HOTMA regulation, CCHAs are not required to perform interim rent adjustments if they believe that the difference in a family’s annual income (either an increase or a decrease) will amount to a difference of less than 10 percent.
+Under the HOTMA regulation, HACCs are not required to perform interim rent adjustments if they believe that the difference in a family’s annual income (either an increase or a decrease) will amount to a difference of less than 10 percent.

-In addition, CCHAs may decline to do interim adjustments in the last 3 months before a family’s annual or biennial reexamination.
-If failing to perform an interim adjustment will make it impossible for a family to pay rent, the CCHA may conduct the interim adjustment in the last 3 months before the reexamination.
+In addition, HACCs may decline to do interim adjustments in the last 3 months before a family’s annual or biennial reexamination.
+If failing to perform an interim adjustment will make it impossible for a family to pay rent, the HACC may conduct the interim adjustment in the last 3 months before the reexamination.

-4. CCHA wishes to encourage families to improve their economic circumstances, so some changes in family income between reexaminations will not result in a rent change.
-CCHA will process interim changes in rent in accordance with the chart below:
+4. HACC wishes to encourage families to improve their economic circumstances, so some changes in family income between reexaminations will not result in a rent change.
+HACC will process interim changes in rent in accordance with the chart below: